hansroland/reflex-dom-inbits/tutorial.md

    return ()
 ~~~

 Using function application as a fold function over a current value is very powerful!!
-W'll wee more examples.
+W'll see more examples.

 # Predefined Input Widgets

 In this section, we look at the standard reflex-dom input elements.
 They are predefined and easy to use.
-We already have seen buttons, hence we will not cover them here.
+We already have seen buttons, hence we will not cover them here again.

 For most of the input widgets, reflex-dom defines two data structures

-* configuration record
+* a configuration record
-* element record.
+* an element record.

 ## Text Input Fields

 *TextInput* fields are of the most popular input widgets in GUI applications.
-They allows the user to enter texual data, eg their name, address, phone and credit card numbers and so on.
+They allow the user to enter texual data, eg their name, address, phone and credit card numbers and so on.

 The configuration record has the following definition: